athena-framework/website/docs/cookbook/param_converters.md

 # Define our base type.
 # DTO objects are defined as structs as they
-# are more performant and should be immuatable.
+# are more performant and should be immutable.
 abstract struct DTO
   include ASR::Model
 end